-It is 2021, new year, but there is one thing that is still the same: we are in a global pandemic.
-The coronavirus pandemic is far from being through, but there does appear to be hope on the horizon as many companies have now released an affective vaccine and populations around the world are beginning to get their first dose of it.
-But it is likely that we will still have to adhere to public health guidelines for the time being.
-This includes social distancing, wearing a mask, staying six feet apart in public, etc. Despite the abnormality of a pandemic, there are still normal things that we all need to do that can’t always be put on hold, such as job hunting or networking.
+It is 2021, a new year.
+But there is one thing that is still the same: we are in a global pandemic.
+The coronavirus pandemic is far from being over, but there does appear to be hope on the horizon.
+Many companies have now released effective vaccines and populations around the world are beginning to get their first doses of them.
+However, it is likely that we will still have to adhere to strict public health guidelines for the time being.
+This includes social distancing, wearing masks, staying six feet apart in public, etc. Despite the abnormality of a pandemic, there are still normal things that we all need to do that can’t always be put on hold, such as job hunting or networking.
 So how do we do these things safely?

 The global pandemic has forced us all to spend less time outside and more time indoors in order to keep ourselves and each other safe.
-Staying home for such long periods of time can feel monotonous, but there are ways in which you can use that time to your advantage.
+Staying home for such long periods of time can feel monotonous, but there are ways in which you can use this time to your advantage.
 With the extra time we all have, now is the perfect time to enroll in an online course to help build new skills or polish old ones.
-If you are in need of a job, which many of us are, fostering a new skillset can help you to get one step closer to getting one.
-There are many online platforms that cater to online learning and allow you to receive certifications upon completion.
-There are also free platforms like YouTube, that contain a wealth of knowledgeable people creating free educational content such as mastering a new programming language.
+If you are in need of a job, which many of us are, fostering a new skill set can help you to get a step closer to getting one.
+There are many digital platforms that cater to online learning and allow you to receive certifications upon completion.
+There are also free platforms like YouTube that contain a wealth of knowledgeable people creating free educational content such as mastering a new programming language.

 Zoom Zoom Zoom!

 As stated earlier, we all have a lot more time on our hands than before.
-You can use this time to update your social media accounts.
-LinkedIn is the most popular site for recruiters to use to find potential employees, so creating or polishing an existing LinkedIn account can help you appeal to potential employers and recruiters.
+One way you can use this time is to update your social media accounts.
+LinkedIn is the most popular social media site that recruiters use to find potential employees, so creating or polishing an existing LinkedIn account can help you appeal to potential employers and recruiters.
 Make sure that your profile is up to date with your current and past employment statuses.
 You can also utilize it to expound upon your employment experience and what you can bring to the table.

 Maria is a writer at Enki Tech, a Downtown Santa Monica technology company that specializes in the development of high-quality, user friendly software, web platforms and mobile apps.